 Final Determinations.
 The statute requires DHCS to determine the final redirection amount for all Article 12 and Article 13 counties that elected to use the formula approach.
-The Department of Finance (DOF) then must subsequently issue notification letters to those counties identifying how much the state either owes the county or the county owes the state.
+The Department of Finance (DOF) then must subsequently issue notification to those counties identifying how much the state either owes the county or the county owes the state.

 Repayment Process.
-For counties that are owed money from the State, the State will make a lump sum payment into the county's local health and welfare trust account by October 1, 2017.
+For counties that are owed money from the State, a lump sum payment into the county's local health and welfare trust account or a check should be received by September 25, 2020.

-For counties that owe money to the State, the counties are required to deposit the difference into the family support subaccount within three months of receiving the letter from the Department of Finance.
+For counties that owe money to the State, the counties are required to deposit the difference into the family support subaccount within three months of receiving the notification from the Department of Finance.
 If a county does not transfer the amount owed, the State Controller has statutory authority to transfer an amount equal to 1.5 times the amount of the determination from the county's health realignment share to the family support account.